 123456123456 123546123546 132546132546 135246135246

 An important rule for change–ringing is that only adjacent pairs can swap position.
-In the above example, only one pair was changed at once, but, on 6 bells, there are three adjacent pairs which could be swapped, i.e. 1&2, 3&4, and 5&6, and there is no reason why they should not all be swapped at once.
+In the above example, only one pair was changed at once, but, on 6 bells, there are three adjacent pairs that could be swapped, i.e. 1&2, 3&4, and 5&6, and there is no reason why they should not all be swapped at once.
 So, it is possible to go directly from the order

 If the three pairs 1&2, 3&4, and 5&6 are swapped again then we return to rounds which is not very adventurous as there are 720 possible rows for six bells, and one thing that bell ringers like to do is to ring as many different rows as possible without repeating any.
 One way to get a new row from